Skip to content

 13 Top Places To Visit In Beautiful Athens

-Another must-visit theater while in the city is the Odeon of Herodes Atticus.
-The ancient theater is located at the foot of the Acropolis of Athens, and it is considered to be the oldest odeon in the world.
+Another must-visit theatre while in the city is the Odeon of Herodes Atticus.
+The ancient theatre is located at the foot of the Acropolis of Athens and is considered the oldest odeon in the world.

 An odeon is a building that was built in ancient times for musical events and other performances.
-And even today, music events are held regularly in the ancient theater.
+Even today, music events are held regularly in the ancient theatre.

-Today, the Odeon of Herodes Atticus is the venue of the annual arts festival Athens Festival, AKA the Athens – Epidaurus Festival.
-The Odeon was donated by Herodes Atticus in memory of his wife, Regilla.
+Today, the Odeon of Herodes Atticus is the venue of the annual arts festival Athens Festival, AKA the Athens—Epidaurus Festival.
+Herodes Atticus donated the Odeon in memory of his wife, Regilla.

 Herodes Atticus was a Greek aristocrat and Roman senator who financed several public buildings in Athens.
-In 161 AD, he had the Odeon built on the southern slope of the Acropolis of Athens.
+In 161 AD, he had the Odeon built on the southern slope of the Acropolis.

-It has 32 rows of seats and can accommodate 5000 people, and is built similarly to Roman theaters, with a semicircular orchestra.
+It has 32 rows of seats and can accommodate 5000 people.
+It is built similarly to Roman theatres, with a semicircular orchestra.

-One of the top things to do while in Athens is to attend a music concert or theater performance at the Odeon of Herodes Atticus.
-It is such an amazing experience!
+One of the top things to do while in Athens is to attend a music concert or theatre performance at the Odeon of Herodes Atticus.
+It is such a fantastic experience!

 4- Ancient Athens in Agora